-This assessment determined the PFH (Probability of a dangerous Failure per Hour) for a safety system.
+This assessment determined the PFH (Average Frequency of a Dangerous Failure Per Hour) for a safety system.

-This is the probability per hour that a safety system fails in a hazardous manner and the safety function cannot be correctly executed.
+This is the average frequency of a dangerous failure per hour that a safety system fails in a hazardous manner and the safety function cannot be correctly executed.